Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 Using fuzzy logic in this model, each pixel is not a discrete class, but an ‘empirical model of reality’ with a degree of membership (𝜇) continuous between 0 and 1.

-- Value 1.0: Represents the "Ideal Forest" (full photosynthetic biomass);
+- Value 1.0: represents the "Ideal forest" (full photosynthetic biomass);
-- Value 0.0: Represents the total absence of forest characteristics (bare soil, rock, or urban surfaces);
+- Value 0.0: represents the total absence of forest characteristics (bare soil, rock, or urban surfaces);
 - Intermediate Values (0.2 - 0.7): Describe the typical heterogeneity of post-disturbance environments, characterised by fallen tree trunks, pioneer herbaceous vegetation and shrubs.

 The main objective of this analysis is to monitor the trajectory of forest recovery over time.